 For this reason, in preparing the final teeth for your new smile, New Teeth Now takes advantage of the strength and appearance of zirconia.
 Zirconia is the most durable material available in dental prosthetics, and teeth made of zirconia are designed to last a lifetime.

-Eight Frequently Asked Questions about Implanted-Supported Zirconia Teeth
+Eight Frequently Asked Questions about Implant-Supported Zirconia Teeth

 1. Because zirconia has a Mohs hardness rating of about 8 and a natural tooth has a hardness of only 5, will having zirconia arches damage any remaining natural teeth?